Thrilled and delighted to be with you, as is the case every day.

 So narrow or not, you cannot take away the fact that it's been a pretty good week for the Constitution.

-And narrow or not, you cannot deny that it's been a pretty bad week for the community organizer in chief, because he is now reduced to saying, well, I'll just do an executive order.
+And narrow or not, you cannot deny that it's been a pretty bad week for the community organizer-in-chief because he is now reduced to saying, well, I'll just do an executive order.

-I'm gonna do what I want anyway.
+I'm going to do what I want anyway.

 However, they aren't.